lgessler/conch/README.md

 # corpex

-## NOTE (2015-10-27): this app is under heavily development and the readme will probably be out of date.
+** NOTE (2015-10-27): this app is under heavily development and the readme will probably be out of date. **

-**corpex (corpus explorer)** is a Meteor app for searching through large (billions of tokens) [linguistic corpora](https://en.wikipedia.org/wiki/Corpus_linguistics).
+**corpex (corpus explorer)** is for searching through large (billions of tokens) [linguistic corpora](https://en.wikipedia.org/wiki/Corpus_linguistics).
-It is intended to be useful for both language instructors and researchers.
+It is intended to be useful for both language instructors and researchers by providing them an easy interface for linguistic corpora which otherwise might have remained out of technical reach.

 corpex was developed for the [HindMonoCorp](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-6260-A) corpus, but it can be adapted for other corpora as well.

+#### Components used

+corpex uses Meteor.js with Bootstrap 3 and some supporting Python scripts.

 ------------------------
 ### Installation with HindMonoCorp